ishita-sawhney/CC_Labfile/README.md

 This program removes left factoring if present in the production rules entered by the user.
 This code doesn't work if the grammar is ambiguous and multiple levels of left factoring.

 # Exp5: FIRST and FOLLOW
-This program finds first and follow of the Context-free grammar entered by the user
+This program finds first and follow of the Context-free grammar entered by the user.

+# Exp6: Recursive Descent Parser
+This program parses the string given by the user using recursive descent parser for the following grammar:
+E->E+T|T
+T->T*F|F
+F->id|(E)